shivangp76/sioyek/docs/commands/add_keybind.md

 doc_body:
-Dynamically add a new keybinding.
+Dynamically add a new keybinding using the same syntax as a line in `keys.config` file.